smokephisticated/smokephisticated/pages/bongs/bongs.md

 **But there's more to it.**

-Cage percolators are designed to cool inhales by <a target="_blank" href="https://www.tokeofthetown.com/2013/04/glass_class_percolation_diffusion_and_lots_of_tiny_smoke_bubbles_bong_bubbler.php/">diffusing</a> nasty particles from your smoke; this is done when smoke is filtered through hundreds of tiny holes that, in turn, save your lungs from inhaling as many harmful bits in your smoke.
+Cage percolators are designed to cool inhales by <a target="_blank" href="https://www.tokeofthetown.com/2013/04/glass_class_percolation_diffusion_and_lots_of_tiny_smoke_bubbles_bong_bubbler.php/">diffusing</a> nasty particles from your smoke; this is done when bubbly smoke is pulled through hundreds of tiny holes that strain and clean your bubbles to save your lungs from inhaling as many harmful bits in your smoke.

 **As you've probably noticed:**